Skip to main content

 Nationwide Aerial Application of Fire Retardant on National Forest System Lands

-In 2011 the FS signed a Record of Decision implementing direction for the Nationwide Aerial Application of Fire Retardant.
-In 2020 the FS reviewed new information, published in the 2020 Supplemental Information Report.
-That report recommended modification of the proposed action that was selected in 2011 and implemented in 2012, and preparation of a Supplemental Environmental Impact Statement.
-The draft Supplemental Environmental Impact Statement has been completed and is available below for review.
+In 2011 the Forest Service signed a Record of Decision implementing direction for the Nationwide Aerial Application of Fire Retardant.
+In 2020 the Forest Service reviewed new information, published in the 2020 Supplemental Information Report.
+That report recommended modification of the alternative that was selected in 2011 and implemented in 2012, and preparation of a Supplemental Environmental Impact Statement to analyze those modifications and to update retardant use data and information on federally listed and Regional Forester sensitive species.
+The final Supplemental Environmental Impact Statement (SEIS) has been completed and is available for review along with the Record of Decision.

 2022 Aerial Fire Retardant Draft SEIS